Dan Bongino threatened to quit his radio show over a vaccine mandate. So, why hasn’t he?

 He told The Post he will not get a booster shot, even if Cumulus Media requires employees to do so.

 Representatives for Cumulus Media have been publicly silent on the issue since Bongino called out the company in October.
 Cumulus representatives did not respond to multiple inquiries about the vaccine mandate, but an on-air employee told The Post that it remains in place.
-Many media companies have recently been tightening health-and-safety measures in response to the rapid spread of the Omicron variant.
+Many media companies have recently been tightening health-and-safety measures in response to the rapid spread of the omicron variant.
 On Monday, Fox News parent Fox Corp. — which Bongino also hosts a show for — announced that vaccination will be mandatory for in-person employees based in New York City to comply with a city ordinance for private-sector employers.

 Cumulus Media came close to acknowledging Bongino’s protest during a question-and-answer session on an earnings call last month, when an analyst asked about issues with unnamed “higher-profile personalities.”